01-edu/public/subjects/ai/emotions-detector/README.md

 ### Tips

 Balance technical prowess with psychological insight: as you fine-tune your CNN and optimize your video processing, remember that understanding the nuances of human facial expressions is key to creating a truly effective emotion detection system.
+Good luck!

 ### Resources